Computing with B-series: Applications of B-series to Runge-Kutta methods

-This can be verified by substituting \eqref{numsol} into \eqref{midpoint} and solving for $\theta$, noting that the given value solves both of the resulting equations.
+\revB{The numerical solution obtained by application of \eqref{midpoint} to \eqref{nlo} turns out to be } This can be verified by substituting \eqref{numsol} into \eqref{midpoint} and solving for $\theta$, noting that the given value solves both of the resulting equations.
 As studied in \cite[Section~5.1]{2019_energystability}, the midpoint method \eqref{midpoint} has the remarkable property that it conserves the energy exactly for \eqref{nlo} \emph{for any step size}.
 As far as we are aware, this behavior is unique among explicit discretizations of initial value ODEs.
 The backward error analysis of this example was our initial motivation for developing \bseries.